The Community Infrastructure Levy's charges become due from the commencement date of a chargeable development.

 Please read the Instalments and Exemptions Policy within the charging schedule for details of when payment in instalments is allowed what timescales are applicable.

-The revised policy applies to both CIL liable planning applications that are granted permission following the adoption of the revised policy and to existing permissions which have not commenced.
-Those developments that have already commenced will be required to comply with the original February 2018 policy, as required by regulations.
+The revised policy from 1 November 2021 applies to both CIL liable planning applications that are granted permission following the adoption of the revised policy and to existing permissions which have not commenced.
+Those developments that commenced prior to 1 November 2021 will be required to comply with the instalments policy that was in place at the time that the development commenced, as required by regulations.